fbpx

 Before we can get to that though, we must acknowledge that there are certain governmental executive orders at the state levels that are restricting the ability of various healthcare services and other types of services to operate.
 This includes massage establishments in many cases.

-When there is a clear order to close all massage offices it should, of course, be adhered to.
 The one thing we must be careful about is misinterpreting these orders.

 In some cases they may restrict a certain kind of activity, for example having a massage clinic or a massage parlor (or whatever they decide to call it in the order) but they may not expressly prohibits other activities, for example consenting individuals having one-on-one therapy at a private residence.

-There are also currently orders using language such as ā€œmedically necessaryā€ which can be vague and interpreted differently.
-One might argue that if the massage is medically prescribed, by a doctor, then it is considered medically necessary.
+There are also currently orders using language such as “medically necessary” which can be vague and interpreted differently.

 Body Well has many patients with medically prescribed therapeutic massage, so this is quite relevant to us.